This post contains affiliate links.

 If you don’t have tweezers yet, they are super helpful.
 I actually like to carry two different types, one for vinyl and one for picking up tiny items.

 The other tweezes I like are mainly for picking up items and holding them in place.
-The Cricut Tweezers are no longer sold separately.
+The Cricut Tweezers are no longer sold separately, they are only sold in the Essentials Tool Set.
 If you’re still looking for a good pair, the EK tools Craft Tweezers are strong!
 They are great for picking up rhinestones and other embellishments using reverse action.
 The reverse action is great so you don’t get sore hands.

 The right scissors for the job can make a world of difference.
 The Cricut Scissors are made with hardened stainless steel blades, which creates even cuts while remaining durable.